The Fog: Music

 Carpenter's musical score for The Fog features prominent synthesizer and elements of drone music, and was largely composed in the key of A minor.
 As the film progresses, its score shifts to the key of B major and features a flatter pitch.
 The score has been released on compact disc and vinyl in several different editions since the film's release.

 Release

 Marketing

-In addition to the final $1.1 million production budget, AVCO Embassy spent over $3 million solely on advertising which included TV spots, radio spots, print ads and even the placement of fog machines (costing £350 each) in the lobbies of selected theaters where the film was showing.
+In addition to the final $1.1 million production budget, AVCO Embassy spent over $3 million solely on advertising, which included television and radio spots, print ads and even the placement of fog machines (costing £350 each) in the lobbies of selected theaters where the film was showing.
 A further undisclosed amount was spent on 600 prints of the film, 540 of which were distributed to American cinemas.
 Originally, the film was set for release during Christmas 1979, but AVCO Embassy president Bob Rehme opted to wait until February 1980, when there would be less major box office competition from other films and more theater screens available.